SCENE-CE/mirador-annotation-editor-video/README.md

-# Mirador Annotation Editor - GPL edition
+# Mirador Annotation Editor with Video support (MAEV) - GPL edition

 ## Presentation

 ### Generalities

-`mirador-annotation-editor-video`(also know as "MAEV") is a [Mirador 4](https://github.com/projectmirador/mirador) plugin that adds annotation video support to [MAE](https://github.com/SCENE-CE/mirador-annotation-editor).
+`mirador-annotation-editor-video`(also known as "MAEV") is a [Mirador 4](https://github.com/projectmirador/mirador) plugin that adds annotation video support to [MAE](https://github.com/SCENE-CE/mirador-annotation-editor).
 It wraps the original MAE plugin to add video annotation support.

 ### Copyrights